ugiacoman/mongodb_c9/README.md

 	"restaurant_id": "123456"
 	```

-2. Now let's find just that restaurant.
-Hint: you'll need to put a update the find() method in `readerino.py`.
+2. Now let's find just that new restaurant object.
+Hint: you'll need to update the find() method in `readerino.py`.
 Find() takes in the following argument: `{"key":"value"}`.

 3. The correct output should print only the new restaurant object.
 Please submit a screenshot to
 ugiacoman@email.wm.edu of both the terminal output and the `readerino.py` script.